IndigoBeetle/KwyllDocs/docs/logic/nodes/tile_to_pixel.md

 in tile coordinates and converts them into pixel coordinates.

-The coordinate system of the input, room or map, is not important, the conversion simply takes the pixel coordinate and returns the pixel coordinate for the tile at the position, irrespective of whether it is on screen, in the room, or not.
+The coordinate system of the input, room or map, is not important, the conversion simply takes the tile coordinate and returns the pixel coordinate for the top left pixel of the tile, irrespective of whether it is on screen, in the room, or not.

 <br style="clear:left"/>